With eye on Downing Street, Boris bets all on Brexit

 But Cameron led the Conservatives to an unexpected victory in that election, securing an overall majority of seats, cementing his position as both party leader and prime minister, and shunting Boris and his ambitions to the back burner.

-Now, Boris's decision to break rank and campaign for a Brexit has put him firmly center stage, with everything to play for between now and June 23.
+Now, Boris's decision to break rank and campaign for a Brexit has put him firmly centre stage, with everything to play for between now and June 23.

 (Writing by Estelle Shirbon and William James; Editing by Guy Faulconbridge and Chris Reese)